youssefqamer/Note/README.md

 # Note
-You Can Add,Update and Delete your Notes
+Note is a React.js App,You Can Add,Update and Delete your Notes